 Dry air can also lead to dry, flaky skin.
 A humidifier can help combat itchy skin and chapped lips, thus reducing your need for moisturizers and balms.

 Want to keep your home comfortable this season?
 Consult the air quality experts at Mitchell Heating.

-Mitchell Heating DC is a family owned and operated business dedicated to serving the Washington D.C. area through quality and affordable service.
-To schedule a home visit, or discuss why a humidifier may be right for you, visit mitchellheatingdc.com today or call (202) 621-2247.
+Mitchell Heating is a family-owned and operated business dedicated to serving the Colorado Springs, Denver Metro and Northern Colorado areas through quality and affordable service.
+To schedule a home visit, or discuss why a humidifier may be right for you, call (202) 621-2247.